UofABioinformaticsHub/Biotech7005/Practicals/NGS_Practicals/1_NGS_Practical1.md

 Therefore it is important to trim adapters accurately to ensure that the genome mapping and other downstream analyses are accurate.

 Previously we would run multiple steps to remove both low-quality reads, but today's trimming algorithms have become better at removing low-quality data and the same time as removing adapters.
-The tool we'll use today is `cutadapt` & it's one of the few bioinformatics tools to have a helpful web page, [so head to the site](http://cutadapt.readthedocs.org/).
+The tool we'll use today is `cutadapt` and it's one of the few bioinformatics tools to have a helpful web page, [so head to the site](http://cutadapt.readthedocs.org/).

 Now we can trim the raw data using the Illumina TruSeq paired-end adapters obtained from [this website](https://support.illumina.com/bulletins/2016/12/what-sequences-do-i-use-for-adapter-trimming.html)